 “What if I have ants crawling around and swarming everywhere?
 My case is an exception to the rule.
 I should surely give the ant exterminator a ring because my ant problems are too bad.”

-I still wouldn’t recommend calling that exterminator just yet unless you want to pour money down the drain along with the ants.
-You should try to resolve this issue yourself because it’s too easy to get rid of ants when armed with a great solution.
+I still wouldn’t suggest you pick with the phone and call that pest exterminator yet unless you wish to pour cash down the drain together with the ants.
+You ought to attempt to resolve this problem yourself because it’s too easy to eliminate ants when you’re armed with an excellent solution.

 I have had ants in my house a few times.
 I know there are a few ways you can deal with ants in dishwashers.
-Since the theme of this website is do it yourself pest control, I’ll only offer solutions to get rid of ants that do not involve having to hiring an ant exterminator.
+Since the topic of this page is do it yourself pest control, I’ll stick solely to options to get rid of ants that don’t involve having to hire an ant exterminator.
 Besides getting a professional involved to control ants in overkill in my opinion.

 You should handle ants in the dishwasher the same way you deal with other ant situations in your home.
 I have found that ant control can be accomplished by following a few simple steps.